Bioinformatics Support for HMS

 We provide bioinformatics training through both shorter workshops and in-depth courses.

-(Galaxy-based) workshops on RNA-Seq, ChIP-Seq to introduce basic concepts of Next-Generation Sequencing (NGS) analysis.
-The goal of these workshops are to enable researchers to design their studies appropriately and perform preliminary data analyses.
+Short workshops on RNA-Seq, ChIP-Seq to introduce basic concepts of Next-Generation Sequencing (NGS) analysis.
+The goal of these workshops are to enable researchers to design their studies appropriately and perform preliminary data analyses using best practices.

 2. In-Depth Next Generation Sequencing Analysis Courses